Option Coordinator

 • a 3-semester-hour graduate project.

+Students enrolled in this plan are required to have a project proposal approved by the faculty advisor and the Graduate Program Director before the end of their second semester into the graduate program.
 A graduate student enrolled in a graduate project course will be required to defend the results of his or her project by giving a presentation to the engineering faculty and students.
+Students with the Management Plan should consult the Graduate Program Director and the faculty advisor to develop their course plan.

 Mechanical Engineering Requirements

 Thesis students who have registered for all required thesis hours and have completed all course requirements but have not finished the thesis are required to maintain current student status if they expect to utilize any University service (e.g. parking, computers, library, advisors’ assistance, thesis defense, etc.).
-This can normally be accomplished by registering for at least one hour of thesis credit in MECH 6990 Thesis.
+This can normally be accomplished by registering for at least one hour of thesis credit.

 COURSE TITLE S.H.